CreepyChameleon/TypeSkript/README.md

 `is less than`
 > Checks if the first is less than the second

-#### Get
+#### Misc
 `get`

-    prints attributes of a variable to the console
+    Prints attributes of a variable to the console

 `get the type of the variable NAME`

-    prints the type of the variable called `NAME`
+    Prints the type of the variable called `NAME`

+`get the time`

+    Prints the current time

+`get the time DMY`

+    Prints the time in any combination of day month and year

+`loop`

+    Tells the program to loop infinitely

+`Stop`

+    Ends the program prematurely and/or ends the loop

+#### Scripting
+`interpret`

+    Interprets the subsequent string in the language given

+`interpret python "for i in range(2): \n\tprint(i)"`

+    Prints the numbers 0 and 1.
+Escape codes are required in order to keep the code on a single line

+**Languages**
+> Python